AviatrixSystems/Docs/Solutions/gateway_ha.rst

 The gateway is actively monitored by the Controller.
 If there is a problem with the gateway or tunnel(s):

 #.
-The gateway is stopped and started again
+The gateway is stopped and started again.
 #.
-Any configured tunnels are established from the new gateway to their respective terminating gateway
+Any configured tunnels are established from the new gateway to their respective terminating gateway.
 #.
-An email notification is sent to the administrator
+An email notification is sent to the administrator.

-#.
-Please look `here <https://docs.aviatrix.com/HowTos/gateway.html#gateway-single-az-ha>`_ for more information
+Please look `here <https://docs.aviatrix.com/HowTos/gateway.html#gateway-single-az-ha>`_ for more information.

 .. _gwha_backup_gw: